GCSE Maths · Foundation & Higher

 Follow these four steps for every graphical inequality question:

 Substitute the test point.
-Put the coordinates of your test point into the inequality (using \(x\) and \(y\) values).
+Put the coordinates into the inequality.
 Check whether the result is true or false.

 Shade the correct region.
 If the test point made the inequality true, shade the region containing the test point.
 If it was false, shade the region on the other side.